hoalexander44/MomentumTeamWebsite/Blogs/JarodMellusBlog.md

 Positives: I think that the sounds in the game are mostly finished.
 The team is doing a very good job getting the game together, and I really think it is coming along

 Negatives: Nothing too bad this week, just time issues.

+### Week - 8 - Week 9

+Tasks: Create music tracks for win adn lose screens, 3 hours win, 4 hours lose

+Positives: Finished music tracks approved by team

+Negatives: Did not get to add them to the build in time for class.
+Still need to hear Kendal's and my tracks in context to approve them.